-We expect that the aggregate net proceeds from the offering of the Notes, after deducting the initial purchasers' fees but before expenses payable by us, will be approximately €7,456.3 million.
+We expect that the aggregate net proceeds from the offering of the Notes, after deducting the initial purchasers' fees, will be approximately €● million.

 We intend to use the net proceeds of the sale of the Notes to fund a portion of the cash consideration to be paid in connection with the Shire Acquisition.